davidTom1194/cpp-Examples/README.md

   - selection statements
   - selection sort algorithm

+ - Recursive Demonstration: pa15.cpp
+  - proper code documentation
+  - proper implementation of Makefiles
+  - recursive functions
+  - pointers
+  - vectors
+  - no memory leaks
+  - selection statements
+  - selection sort algorithm
+  - and an appropriate output based on the validity of the program's operation.

 ## Getting Started

 Clone/download the files and any dependencies for your project then compile and run the programs using the linux command: